The best astrophotography filters in 2025: the best light pollution filters and more

 Rollei advises you to use manual white balance to select a color temperature between 700K and 1,500K before using the filter, to obtain authentic colors when it comes to the end result.
 Inevitably some trial and error will be involved in order to arrive at an optimal result.

-Constructed from aviation grade aluminum alloy material and claimed to be scratch- and water-resistant, it is also conveniently super-slim, with a frame design just 3.8mm wide.
+Constructed from an aviation-grade aluminum alloy material and claimed to be scratch- and water-resistant, it is also conveniently super-slim, with a frame design just 3.8mm thick.
 This means it doesn't add significantly to your camera and lens’s combined profile.
 It is also available in a 100mm square design for standard filter holder systems.

 To ensure the color authenticity of shots, the makers advise using a manual white balance setting and selecting a color temperature between 700K and 1,500K.